manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 <img src="https://github.com/manleyevangelista/xiaomi_qcom_batteryprotectionenabler/blob/main/images/BatteryProtectionSettings.jpg" style="width:400px;">

-A Magisk module that brings "Battery Protection" on older Xiaomi/Redmi/POCO devices, that do not already have the option in the Settings app.
+A Magisk module that brings "Battery Protection" to older Xiaomi/Redmi/POCO devices, that do not already have the option in the Settings app.
 This limits battery charging to 80%.
 Everything required to turn this on is already available under the hood—it’s just that for some reason, Xiaomi/Redmi/POCO didn’t make it available in the Settings app (on Poco F5 and older).
-This mod aims to fix that.
+This module aims to fix that.

 This should work on devices with Snapdragon 865 and newer.